 Cultural Facilities: Barrier Free Access for All

-NOTICE FOR FY2014: The State Arts Council will not be accepting new applications for the Cultural Facilities Grant category.
-During this time, the State Arts Council will be engaged in developing a new strategic plan and revisiting guidelines and application procedures.
+NOTICE FOR FY2015: The State Arts Council will not be accepting new applications for the Cultural Facilities Grant category owing to insufficient resources.

 The guidelines below are from FY2013 and are here for reference only.